pivotal-cf-experimental/docs-utility-scripts/component_version_table_generator/README.md

 7. Replace the two placeholders for "Tanzu CLI" and "Cartographer Conventions" with their real version numbers.

 8. Sort these two rows in alphabetical order.

+9. Check alpha/beta labels are on the correct components.